SFrost007/MapKitGoogleStyler/README.md

 A post explaining this in detail can be found here: https://medium.com/@ortizfernandomartin/customize-mapkits-mkmapview-with-google-maps-styling-wizard-a5dcc095e19f#.ss3dencgh

+## Fork Notes

+Forked from the original repository to change the MapStyle.baseURL to use satellite tiles rather than maps.
+This is only tested when using the `buildOverlay(with jsonArray:` initialiser and specifying an empty json config.

 ## Example

 Using this can't be simpler.
 The code is self explanatory